eshrh/ames/README.md

 + The aforementioned file is read after all functions have been defined at runtime.
 This means that you can change any behavior of ames by redefining a function in Bash.
 See the source code for function names and some caveats for redefined functions to work.
+For example custom configs, see the contrib directory.
 + ames tries to pick the right output monitor automatically.
 If this doesn't work for you, you can first list monitor sinks with `pactl list | grep -A2 '^Source #'` and then redefine the `OUTPUT_MONITOR` variable with the name